mpdf/mpdf.github.io/troubleshooting/postcript-printers.md

 $this->repackageTTF = false;
 {% endhighlight %}

-<p>This forces mPDF to remake the font file using only core tables when Embedding full TTF font files.</p>
+This forces mPDF to remake the font file using only core tables when Embedding full TTF font files.